Estate Planning Checklist—7 Important Things to Settle Before You Die

 If you have children, you can also appoint a guardian for them in the event of your and your spouse’s death.

-Technically, anyone over the age of 21 can write a will without hiring a lawyer or using a will-writing service.
+Technically, anyone 21 years old and above can write a will without hiring a lawyer or using a will-writing service.
 But the tricky part is making sure your will is valid and that your desires are clearly and unambiguously expressed in the wording of the will.

+If you want to be super sure your will is legally valid, get a lawyer involved.
 Hiring a lawyer to write a simple will usually costs about $200 to $400.
-These days, some companies like NTUC Income, SimplyWills and MoneyOwl also offer will-writing services.
+Companies like SimplyWills and MoneyOwl also offer will-writing services; there’s no shortage these days.

 2. CPF nomination

-A CPF nomination can be made online on the CPF website after logging in with your SingPass.
-You will need to get two witnesses with valid SingPasses to act as your witnesses through the website.
+A CPF nomination can be made online on the CPF website after logging in with your Singpass.
+You will need to get 2 witnesses with valid Singpasses to act as your witnesses through the website.

 3. Life insurance